halbs13/Dynamics-NAV-Labour-Hire/au-labour-process-internal-payroll.md

 Then on the next line Add the new fund with the current month in the start date, then add the employer standard 9.5%.

 If you are updating the employee’s Superannuation fund and your organisation is calculating Employer liabilities using On Costs, you must ensure that you update the Superannuation Code on the Superannuation On Cost transaction type.
-(Reference 4.2.8 - Payroll Employee Card  – On Cost Transactions.
+(Reference Payroll Employee Card  – On Cost Transactions).

 ### Payroll Employee Card  – Leave Accruals